buf1024/buf1024.github.io/.hugo/content/post/2017-05-01-gcc-missing.md

            Use dir as the logical root directory for headers and libraries.
 For example, if the

-           compiler normally searches for headers in /usr/include and libraries in /usr/lib, it
+           compiler nORMally searches for headers in /usr/include and libraries in /usr/lib, it

            instead searches dir/usr/include and dir/usr/lib.